 For non-skiers, there is an abundance of things to do like visiting national parks, natural swimming and taking camping trips.

 Ottawa, Ontario would suit families who are relocating for career purposes.
-The combination of higher salaries, unlimited activities on your doorstep and the lowest crime rates in the country, make it one of the best cities for expats moving from the UK to Canada.
+The combination of higher salaries, unlimited activities on your doorstep and the lowest crime rates in the country, make it one of the best cities for expats moving to Canada.

 Vancouver, British Columbia